STAT547-UBC-2019-20/team11_akhan/milestone_1/Milestone-1-Project-Desc.md

 ## Introduction:

-Alcohol use has negatively been linked with performance in different situations due to its depressive
+Alcohol use has been linked with cognitive impairement in the short term in a variety of situations such as in operation of a motor vehicle.
+Numerous factors have been found to affect a student's performance in a class, from sleep to diet.One previous study has shown the negative affect of alcohol on academic achievement in a student dataset from the United States [1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3026599/).
+Thus, it would be interesting to see if this affect on performance can be replicated in other datasets and whether time of alcohol consumption (weekend or weekday) makes a difference.

 ## Data Description
 The datasets are obtained from UCI  and is originally from Fabio Pagnotta and Hossain Mohammad Amran.
 It contains survey data from Portugese highschool students in a Math and Portugese class and contains information on 33 attributes.
 Each class is its own .csv file, but I will be focussing on the attributes from the Portugese class dataset as it contains more students (649 students).
 Each student makes up each row.
+This was generated from a colon separated file I made from the original txt metadata file.

 Below is the entire variable set:
-This was generated from a colon separated file I made from the original txt metadata file.

 ```r